instacart/formula/docs/Getting-Started.md

 Formula is agnostic to other layers of abstraction.
 It can be used within activity or a fragment.
 Ideally, it would be placed within a surface that survives configuration changes such as Android Components ViewModel.

 In this example, I'll show how to connect Formula using Formula Android module.
+For using Formula with AndroidX ViewModel take a look at [AndroidX Guide](Using-Android-View-Model.md).

 Let's first define our Activity.
 ```kotlin
 class MyActivity : FormulaAppCompatActivity() {
   lateinit var counterRenderView: CounterRenderView